Kinetically constrained cavity QED: from blockaded ferromagnetism to long-range quantum scars: Experimental realization of the model

 Specifically, we consider a setting in which two stable hyperfine ground states in alkali atoms are coupled off-resonantly to Rydberg states via Rydberg dressing~\cite{Zeiher_Rydberg2016} and at the same time to an optical resonator with two pump fields to realize a Dicke model~\cite{Baden_DickeRaman2014}.
 This setting and the mapping of the quantum optical model to the many-body system studied in this work was analyzed in detail in Ref.~\cite{Gelhausen_Buchhold_Rosch_Strack_2016}.

 For the Ising interactions implemented via Rydberg dressing, we assume that the atoms can be coupled with a Rabi frequency of $\Omega/2\pi = 10\,$MHz at a detuning of $\Delta/2\pi = 20\,$MHz to a Rydberg state with a decay time of $\tau = 50\,\mu$s.
-For these parameters, the effective lifetime of the system is $\tau_\mathrm{eff}=4\tau\Delta^2/\Omega^2 = 800\,\mu$s and the Rydberg-dressed interaction $V=\Omega^4/8\Delta^3= 156\,$kHz.
+For these parameters, the effective lifetime of the system is $\tau_\mathrm{eff}=4\tau\Delta^2/\Omega^2 = 800\,\mu$s and the Rydberg-dressed interaction $V=\Omega^4/8\Delta^3= 2\pi \times 156\,$kHz.
 This leads to a quality factor of $V\tau_\mathrm{eff} = 125$.
 We note that these parameters can be flexibly adjusted by changing the effective admixture to the Rydberg state, e.g. by increasing $\Delta$.

 The coupling to the resonator with two coherent pump fields naturally leads to the emergence of the Dicke model~\cite{Baden_DickeRaman2014}, as required by Eq.~\eqref{eq:H_ac}.
 Adiabatic elimination of the cavity field leads to effective interactions accompanied with collective dissipation via photons leaking from the cavity, as well as free-space scattering due to off-resonant Raman coupling.
-It can be straightforwardly shown that the collective cooperativity sets the ratio between cavity-induced interaction and scattering rate to free space in this setting.
-For near-concentric cavities, single-atom cooperativities of about $C=4g^2/\kappa\gamma \approx 30$ are realistic for cavity parameters $(g, \kappa, \gamma)\approx 2\pi \times (2, 0.1, 6)$MHz.
-Assuming that about $N=50$ atoms can be placed within the cavity mode, the collective cooperativity of $CN = 1500$ allows for a significant number of coherent processes before dissipation appears.
+It can be straightforwardly shown that the collective cooperativity sets the ratio between cavity-induced interaction and scattering rate to free space in this setting. {For near-concentric cavities, single-atom cooperativities of about $C=4g_0^2/\kappa\gamma \approx 30$ are realistic for cavity parameters $(g_0, \kappa, \gamma)\approx 2\pi \times (2, 0.1, 6)$MHz, where $g_0=g/\sqrt{L}$ is the single atom-cavity coupling.
+Assuming that about $L=50$ atoms can be placed within the cavity mode, we have $g\approx 2\pi \times 14$ MHz, and the collective cooperativity of $CL = 1500$ allows for a significant number of coherent processes before dissipation appears.}